rebekahwhittle/beksintex/content/blog/what-is-continous-integration/index.md

-Now remember, I asked two seperate friends if they would bring something.
+Now remember, I asked two separate friends if they would bring something.
 Daniel responded first, but quickly after we'd updated the list Natalie responded and said she'd bring, "a salad!". *(I'm learning a lot about my friends* 🤦🏼‍♀️*)*

 Natalie doesn't know Daniel has already volunteered to bring soggy greens.
 She is looking at the outdated list.
 Of course I sent her the updated list and ask if she'll bring something else.
 Thankfully she volunteers cranberry sauce and another desert.